 Case study interviews

 Common in consulting, product management, and strategy roles.
 You are given a business problem and asked to work through it live.
 The key is structure.
 Before diving into analysis, clarify the problem, state your assumptions, and outline your approach.
 Interviewers care more about your framework and thought process than your final answer.
+Saying "I'd approach this by looking at three dimensions: market size, competitive dynamics, and unit economics" before you start calculating is worth more than getting the math right but appearing unstructured.

 Technical interviews